vibinex/vibi-dpu/README.md

       --build-arg SERVER_URL=your-server-url \
       -t dpu .
     ```
-8. **Run the Docker container**: After building the image, you can run it using the following command.
+11. **Run the Docker container**: After building the image, you can run it using the following command.

     ```bash
     docker run dpu
     ```
+12. For bitbucket, replace your url in this url and paste it on your browser and visit it.
+If you are using ngrok, you might get a "visit site" ngrok welcome page.
+Click and visit site.
+Grant any permissions asked from your user to bitbucket.
+Example URL - `https://bitbucket.org/site/oauth2/authorize?response_type=code&client_id=raFykYJRvEBHPttQAm&redirect_uri=https%3A%2F%2F5bef-171-76-86-89.ngrok-free.app%2Fapi%2Fbitbucket%2Fcallbacks%2Finstall&scope=repository%20pullrequest%20pullrequest:write%20webhook%20account%20repository:write`.
+You only need to replace the `5bef-171-76-86-89.ngrok-free.app` part with your own ngrok url instead of generating a new formatted url.
+13. This would start the "setting up" part of dpu, where it calls bitbucket apis and collects repo info, user info, workspace info and pr info.
+14. Next begin your testing.
+For instance, if you push to a PR, you should be able to see logs in next server, in dpu and see the required actions being performed on the PR.

 ## Contributing